Brown bag: At-Risk World Heritage and Cyber-Archaeology

-The destruction of world cultural heritage is an acute problem from the damage done to archaeological sites by the Islamic State and other groups in the Middle East.
-Last year, the speaker received a grant from UCOP for ‘At-Risk World Heritage and the Digital Humanities’ to tackle this crisis through cultural preservation.
-In collaboration with archaeology faculty at UC Berkeley, Los Angeles, and Merced, this project incorporates over 10,000 years of cultural materials, architecture, and landscapes.
-The lecture will present an overview of this UC campus-wide partnership, which uses conventional and modern techniques to study the effects of disasters—both natural and manmade—and forecast endangered sites.
+Priceless world cultural heritage sites are being destroyed through damage done by the Islamic State and other groups in the Middle East.
+Last year, Thomas Levy, PhD, received a grant from UCOP to tackle this acute crisis in collaboration with archaeology faculty at UC Berkeley, UCLA and UC Merced.
+The “At-Risk World Heritage and the Digital Humanities” cultural preservation project encompasses over 10,000 years of cultural materials, architecture and landscapes.
+It uses conventional and modern techniques to study the effects of disasters—both natural and manmade—and to forecast endangered sites.

 To learn about this crucial preservation work, come to Levy’s brown bag talk, “At-Risk World Heritage and Cyber-Archaeology: A UC President’s Research Catalyst Award Project.”

 Date: Friday, March 24

 Location: Franklin Lobby 1